kebaldwi/CATC-TEMPLATES/TUTORIALS/ApplicationQos.md

-# Application Policys
+# Application QoS Policys

 ## Overview

-This Lab is designed to be used after first completing labs A through D and has been created to address how to properly deal with Quality of Service with regard to Catalyst Center.
-During the lab we will use Application Policies and apply Quality of Service (QoS) within Catalyst Center.
-We will also discuss, set up and use Controller Based Application Recognition.
+This section has been created to address how to properly deal with Quality of Service with regard to Catalyst Center.
+During the wired and wireless automation labs we use Application Policies and apply Quality of Service (QoS) within Catalyst Center.
+We will also discuss, set up and use **Controller Based Application Recognition (CBAR)**.
 This allows Network Administrators the ability to configure network devices in an ongoing and programmatic manner from within Catalyst Center to make sure application policies are consistent throughout networks whether using SD-Access or Legacy Network Concepts.
 This set of concepts requires **Advantage Licensing**.

 ## General Information

 There are a number of hurdles to applying Quality of Service.
 If we were to read and study the Quality of Service whitepaper we would still have hours of work to determine the correct MQC policies to be deployed for the various linecards and chassis within our network.
 Catalyst Center allows us to do three things:

 1. Update all protocol packs and dynamic URL's used for Application Discovery.
 2. Deploy a consistent end-to-end QoS policy.
-3. Monitor application usage to assure application and user satisfaction In order to accomplish this we will discuss all the relevant aspects of these goals along with how we accomplish them in this lab.
+3. Monitor application usage to assure application and user satisfaction

+In order to accomplish this we will discuss all the relevant aspects of these goals along with how we accomplish them in this lab.

-## Section 1 - Controller Based Application Recognition
+## Controller Based Application Recognition

-The Application Visibility service lets you manage your built-in and custom applications and application sets.
+The Application Visibility service lets you manage your **built-in** and **custom applications** and **application sets**.
 The Application Visibility service, hosted as an application stack within Catalyst Center, lets you enable the **C**ontroller-**B**ased **A**pplication **R**ecognition (CBAR) function on a specific device to classify thousands of network and home-grown applications and network traffic.
-This allows us to deal with applications beyond the capabilities of NBAR 2 which is some 1400 applications currently.
+This allows us to deal with applications beyond the capabilities of NBAR 2 which is some 1500 applications currently at scale.

 ![json](../../ASSETS/LABS/WIRED/CBAR.png?raw=true "Import JSON")

-The following packages must be installed and are in the dCLOUD environment:
+The following packages must be installed:

 1. *Application Policy*: Lets you automate QOS policies across LAN, WAN, and wireless within your campus and branch.
 2. *Application Registry*: Lets you view, manage, and create applications and application sets.